Colsai/CYBR_620/Class_1.md

 - Its purpose is to complement and enhance risk management efforts.
 - It is composed of five core functions: identify, protect, detect, respond, and record.
 - Tiers represent the organization's ability from Partial (T1) to Adaptive (T4).

+### Start with...
+Start with an authenticated source, such as NIST's framework.
+NIST can expand outside of the federal government for risk management.